datumbox/datumbox-framework/README.md

 Bug Reports
 -----------

 Despite the fact that parts of the Framework have been used in commercial applications, not all classes are equally used/tested.
-Currently the framework is in Beta version, so you should expect drastic changes on the future version.
+Currently the framework is in Beta version, so you should expect some changes on the public APIs on future versions.
 If you spot a bug please [submit it as an Issue](https://github.com/datumbox/datumbox-framework/issues) on the official Github repository.

 Contributing
 ------------